 A weeklong summer camp for animal-loving kids!
 Campers will experience a behind-the-scenes look at shelter life through fun, hands-on activities.
 Registration begins in early 2017 »

 Modeled after our summer camps, winter camp is a one-day program for kids during winter break.
-Registration NOW OPEN »
+Sold Out »

 Nurture your child’s curiosity about animals and their impact on our community.
 Our Humane Hands Club is open to youth ages 11 to 15 interested in the journey animals take through our shelter.
-Registration is now open »
+Learn more about Humane Hands »

 Hey party animals, celebrate your birthday with us!
 Parties are facilitated by a humane educator and include a behind-the-scenes tour of the shelter, a scavenger hunt and a variety of animal-themed activities.
 Learn more and schedule your party today »